Steven Gerrard: 1998–2004: Beginnings, cup treble and club captaincy

 Gerrard made his first-team debut for Liverpool on 29 November 1998 as a late substitute in a Premier League match against Blackburn Rovers.
 He made thirteen appearances in his debut season, replacing injured captain Jamie Redknapp in central midfield.
 He also occasionally played on the right wing, but scarcely contributed in the short match time he received, which he attributed to nerves.
 Gerrard recalled in a 2008 interview with The Guardian, "I was out of position and out of my depth."
 Nonetheless, Liverpool's coaching staff remained convinced that he would improve.
 Gerrard saw himself as a defensive player primarily, looking to make key tackles rather than push the team forward.

 Replacing Paul Ince, Gerrard regularly partnered Redknapp in midfield for the 1999–2000 season.
 After starting the Merseyside derby on the bench, he replaced Robbie Fowler in the second half, receiving his first career red card for a challenge to the upper leg of Everton's Kevin Campbell.
-Later that season, Gerrard scored his first senior goal in a 4–1 victory over Sheffield Wednesday.
+On 5 December 1999, Gerrard scored his first senior goal in a 4–1 home victory over Sheffield Wednesday.
 However, he began to suffer from persistent back problems, which sports consultant Hans-Wilhelm Müller-Wohlfahrt later diagnosed as a result of accelerated growth, coupled with excessive playing, during his teenage years.
 He was then beset by groin injuries that required four separate operations.

+"Strong, quick, technically superb, a creative passer, a fine finisher, long-range shooter, fierce tackler and a ferocious competitor – these attributes grew, too, with each season."